openebs-archive/openebs-docs/docs/features.md

 <img src="/docs/assets/svg/b-hci.svg" alt="Smiley face" style="width:200px;">

 Node Disk Manager in OpenEBS enables disk management in a Kubernetes way or by using Kubernetes constructs.
 Using OpenEBS, nodes in the Kubernetes cluster can be horizontally scaled without worrying about managing persistent storage needs of stateful applications.
-The storage needs (capacity planning, performance planning, and volume managment) of a cluster can easily be automated using the volume and pool policies of OpenEBS.
+The storage needs (capacity planning, performance planning, and volume management) of a cluster can easily be automated using the volume and pool policies of OpenEBS.

 <hr>
 <br>